 A little before noon the van showed up full of construction crew with ladders and welding machine on top.
 I volunteered to go to the supermarket and pick up bread and sandwich makings and water.
 Somebody offered to buy fried chicken for the group so my errand list changed.
 At the Puma in Masaya, I put in the order for chicken and went next door to the Maxi Pali to buy water and cups.
 I stood in line with the cups and when I said I wanted a 20 litre jug of water the clerk looked over at the rack of empties and asked somebody if they have any water they went and looked and returned saying, “no hay agua”.
 I guess I could have skipped the line.
 Back at the gas station the chicken was being put in boxes and boxes were being put in bags.
 After my experience last year when they only gave me half the chicken we took all the boxes out of the bags to open and check every one of them.
 The customer may be a pain but he is still the customer especially if he is stubborn.
 I added a couple of gallon jugs of water to the purchase and a couple of employees helped carry the chicken, potatoes, Coca Cola and water to the van.

 Back at the church, work stopped for lunch.
 This year there was enough chicken to go around.
 After lunch, work resumed.
 Henry the Nicaraguan magician with steel was busy welding.
 A couple of guys were busy cutting channel and most of the others were busy painting channel.
-By quitting time at four, all the channel for the purlins were painted, two out of three trusses had been made, one of them painted, and all the pieces cut for the third.
+By quitting time at four, all the channels for the purlins were painted, two out of three trusses had been made, one of them painted, and all the pieces cut for the third.
 On construction sites in Nicaragua the practice is to just tap into the passing power line.
 With the chop saw and the welder on the same 120 Volt leg things were a bit laboured for both at the start of the day's work.
-That was quickly fixed by changing the setting on the welder and going across both legs to get 240 Volts for teh welder.
+That was quickly fixed by changing the setting on the welder and going across both legs to get 240 Volts for the welder.
 Both the welder and the chop saw ran happier after that adjustment.

 The van headed back to the school grounds.
 I walked back to the highway and waited for a bus.
 On the bus I amused myself and others with curved illusion tracts.
 On the last leg into Granada the woman in the seat in front of me had a parrot walking around on her hand and on the seat back in front of her.
 Don’t see that in Canada.